Truths and Half-Truths:

 They're just losers who get what they ask for.
 Why should be pay for their treatment?

 No one that I know has asked to become an addict.
-This is such a ridiculous and hurtful statement and that if you are one who believes this, you probably shouldn't be wasting your time on this site.
+This is such a ridiculous and hurtful statement and if you are one who believes this, you probably shouldn't be wasting your time on this site.
+Our hopes for you are that reading this website, you might learn to understand a little more.

 Addiction is a mental health issue?